umesh-webdev25/TalkEasy-VoiceAssistant/DailyTasks.md

 ✅ Prepped the foundation for adding final touches & features before the finish line

 💡 The result?
 The voice agent now feels less like a dev prototype and more like a real product — customizable, clean, and user-ready.

+🌍 Day 28 of 30 - Murf AI Voice Agent Challenge | Deploying the Agent 🚀🤖

+With just 2 days left, today’s milestone was all about making my AI Voice Agent accessible to the world by deploying it! 🌐✨

+Here’s what I accomplished:

+✅ Chose Render as the hosting platform (great free tier + smooth setup) ✅ Deployed the full FastAPI backend + WebSocket services ✅ Configured environment variables and API key management safely ✅ Tested the live deployment end-to-end to ensure transcription → LLM → Murf → streaming audio loop works in production ✅ Shared the deployed link for others to try 🎉

+💡 The result?
+My agent is no longer just running locally — it’s now live on the cloud and can be accessed from anywhere.
+A huge step toward making it usable for real-world scenarios!